scottlogic-alex/blog-2/_posts/2024-01-15-langchain.md

 It [promises](https://www.langchain.com/) "flexible abstractions", "easily-swappable components" and "pre-built chains for any use-case".

+We have an existing LangChain application, <a href="https://blog.scottlogic.com/2023/10/23/building_scottbot_an_ai_chatbot_for_scott_logic.html">Scottbot</a>, which provides a chat interface for our employees, and answers their questions by referring to the documents in our Confluence.
+It is currently powered by OpenAI APIs.

-So we can replace its proprietary API usage (e.g. ChatGPT) with a locally-run LLM?
+Can we replace its proprietary API usage with a locally-run LLM?
 Let's give it a try.

 ### Local LLM Clients (Might) Cost VRAM